 - Single malts tend to be higher priced than blended whiskeys.

 - Climate has a significant impact on the time needed to age a whiskey.
 You will notice that Scotch whiskeys spend three to five decades in the barrel, while American whiskeys max out at around 10 years.
 It depends on the distiller's desired whiskey adapted to regional conditions.

 - "YO" is an abbreviation for "Year Old," which indicates how many years the whiskey was aged in a barrel.
 In the case of blended whiskeys, it may refer to an average of the individual whiskeys in the blend, the youngest whiskey used, or, in rare cases, the oldest whiskey in the mix.

 - "NAS" is an abbreviation for "No Age Statement."
 While this is typically not on the label, you will find it on many reviews and retailers' websites.
 Some styles of whiskey are not required to indicate age, and some distillers choose not to disclose the information.
 Maker's Mark is a good example; as owner Bill Samuels once said, "It ages until it's done, which is about eight years."

 - The laws for shipping alcohol vary greatly throughout the world.
 Depending on where you live, it may be possible to buy whiskey online, and that opens the options available to you.
 If that's not feasible, seek out a local whiskey shop or liquor store with a really good stock for the hard-to-find bottles.

 Irish Whiskey Brands

-One of the more interesting aspects about Irish whiskey is that all of these brands are produced at one of just three distilleries in Ireland: Bushmills, Cooley, and Midleton.
+One of the more interesting aspects about Irish whiskey is that most brands were produced at one of just three distilleries in Ireland—Bushmills, Cooley, and Midleton—for several years.
 Yet, each brand has distinct characteristics, and this is changing as more Irish distilleries open.